Chart Color Schemes

 Clermont has shown very soft population growth performance across periods assessed by AreaSearch

-Clermont's population is estimated at around 3,122 as of Nov 2025.
-This reflects an increase of 170 people since the 2021 Census, which reported a population of 2,952 people.
-The change is inferred from AreaSearch's estimate of the resident population being 3,084 in Jun 2024, following examination of ABS ERP data release and validation of 12 new addresses since the Census date.
-This level of population equates to a density ratio of 0.40 persons per square kilometer.
-Clermont's growth rate of 5.8% since census positions it within 2.0 percentage points of the SA3 area (7.8%).
-Population growth was primarily driven by natural growth contributing approximately 74.0%.
+Clermont's estimated population is 3,122 as of Feb 2026, reflecting a growth of 170 people since the 2021 Census.
+The population was 2,952 in 2021.
+This increase represents a 5.8% change from the census figure.
+AreaSearch estimated the resident population at 3,084 following examination of ABS's latest ERP data release (June 2024), with an additional 7 validated new addresses since the Census date contributing to this number.
+The population density is 0.40 persons per square kilometer.
+Clermont's growth rate of 5.8% since the census is within 2.0 percentage points of the SA3 area's growth rate of 7.8%.

+Natural growth contributed approximately 74.0% of overall population gains during recent periods.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Looking ahead, a population increase just below the median of Australian non-metropolitan areas is expected for Clermont (SA2), with an expected increase of 144 persons to 2041, reflecting a gain of 3.0% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
+By 2041, the suburb is projected to increase by 144 persons, reflecting a gain of 3.1% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population